Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

-For the parameter ranges we consider, these limits on growth rate are many orders of magnitude larger than the growth rates relevant to this study, confirming the validity of the simplified analytical solution.
-We have also checked that the exact solution obtained using the matrix equations Eqs.~(\ref{eq:MC}-\ref{eq:MB}) agrees with the simplified analytical solution.
+Criteria on parameter values for the self-consistency of the approximations used to obtain the simplified analytical solution are given in Supplemental Material \cite{BCF_supplemental}.
+For the parameter ranges we consider, these criteria are generally satisfied, confirming the validity of this solution.
+We have also checked that the exact solution obtained using the matrix equations Eqs.~(\ref{eq:MC}-\ref{eq:MB}) agrees with the simplified analytical solution when the criteria are satisfied.

-Figure~\ref{fig:master} shows the some examples of $f_\alpha^{ss}$ vs. $G/G^*$, calculated using the simplified analytical solution Eqs.~(\ref{eq:Dk}-\ref{eq:Gstar}) with parameter values given in Table \ref{tab:tableX}.
-These correspond to some of the limiting cases discussed below.
+In the general model, e.g. Eqs.~(\ref{eq:cont})-(\ref{eq:vb1}) and Eqs.~(\ref{eq:rhoeqj})-(\ref{eq:Mfa}), there are 15 fundamental variables ($F$, $\tau$, $\rho_0$, $w$, $D$, $\rho_\mathrm{eq}^0$, $M_0$, $\ell$, $f_\alpha^0$, and the six $\kappa_x^j$).
+In the simplified analytical solution developed in this section, Eqs.~(\ref{eq:dfdta}-\ref{eq:fSSG}), 12 of the variables enter only through 9 combinations ($G = [F - \rho_\mathrm{eq}^0/\tau]/\rho_0$, $D \rho_\mathrm{eq}^0 M_0$, $D \rho_\mathrm{eq}^0 \ell^3$, and the six ratios $D/\kappa_x^j$), leaving 12 independent variables that determine the behavior.
+The ratios $D/\kappa_x^j$ have been named ``kinetic lengths'' \cite{2003_Pierre-Louis_SurfSci529_114,2004_Pierre-Louis_PRL93_165901,2005_Krug_ISNM149_69,2010_Patrone_PRE82_061601}.
+Kinetic lengths much smaller or larger than the terrace widths typically give diffusion- or attachment-limited kinetics, respectively.
+Appendix B shows how the expressions developed above for the simplified analytical solution reduce to simpler expressions for cases in which the adatom kinetics on the terraces are limited by diffusion or by attachment/detachment at steps.